glins97/deployment-template/README.md

 ./setup.sh infrastructure
 ```

-This creates:
+This creates and deploys:
 - Terraform S3 backend bucket with versioning and encryption
 - DynamoDB table for state locking
 - EC2 key pairs and uploads them to GitHub secrets
+- **Complete AWS infrastructure**: VPC, subnets, S3, CloudFront, ALB, Auto Scaling
+- Updates GitHub secrets with infrastructure outputs

 ### 3. Deploy Application

 1. After local infrastructure setup completes
 2. Go to GitHub Actions and run the **"Deploy"** workflow
-3. Your application will be deployed to all environments
+3. Your application code will be deployed to the existing infrastructure

 ## 📁 Project Structure